samthiriot/plot-evolutionary-algo/README.md

 It inherits the qualities of these components.
 It is notably agnostic to the platform and operating system (Windows, Linux, MacOS, or anything running R).

 ## Features

+Basic features:
+* a slider to explore the results of the evolutionary algorithm over iterations.
+Changing the slider affects all the plots on the page so they only display the results of the evolutionary algorithm in its current state.
+* by default, a X,Y [scatter plot](https://en.wikipedia.org/wiki/Scatter_plot) using the two last columns of the dataset; on this plot, every point represents an individual tested by the evolutionary algorithm.
+(likely the two last goals explored by the evolutionary algorithm).
+* the tooltip of the points on scatter plots display info on the values of the current individual on all the dimensions, in order to make it easier to understand the relationship between variables

+Advanced features:
+* Scatter Plot Matrices (SPLOM) displaying all the combinations of variables (inputs, outputs)
+* Parallel Plot Diagrams to better understand the links between the various variables in the dataset

 # How to use it?

 ## Input Data